elifesciences/sciencebeam-grobid-biorxiv/README.md

 # ScienceBeam GROBID bioRxiv

+## ⚠️ Under new stewardship

+eLife have handed over stewardship of ScienceBeam to The Coko Foundation.
+You can now find the updated code repository at https://gitlab.coko.foundation/sciencebeam/sciencebeam-grobid-biorxiv and continue the conversation on Coko's Mattermost chat server: https://mattermost.coko.foundation/

+For more information on why we're doing this read our latest update on our new technology direction: https://elifesciences.org/inside-elife/daf1b699/elife-latest-announcing-a-new-technology-direction

+## Overview

+Note: This has been largely replaced by [ScienceBeam Parser](https://gitlab.coko.foundation/sciencebeam/sciencebeam-trainer-grobid).

 A variation of the [GROBID](https://github.com/kermitt2/grobid) image, that includes models trained on bioRxiv.
 It builds on top of changes in the following [GROBID fork](https://github.com/elifesciences/grobid) and [sciencebeam-trainer-delft](https://github.com/elifesciences/sciencebeam-trainer-delft) for the DL models.

 ## Run Image